Nuclear-Peacock/Qual-MM-App/README.md

 - The Firebase project is on a quota/billing hold, or the six `VITE_FIREBASE_*` values don't match this Firebase project (a stale `.env` after switching projects is a frequent culprit).
+- **A Content-Security-Policy blocking `eval`.** Firestore's SDK relies on a dependency (protobuf message encoding) that uses `new Function()` internally, which any CSP without `unsafe-eval` in `script-src` will block — this shows up in Chrome's DevTools **Issues** tab (not the Console tab) as "The Content Security Policy (CSP) prevents the evaluation of arbitrary strings." `public/_headers` sets an explicit CSP that allows this, plus Firebase's domains, Google Fonts, and the app's own bundled assets.
+  If you already have a CSP configured elsewhere (Netlify dashboard → Site configuration → Headers, or your own `netlify.toml` edits), that one may be taking precedence instead — check there first, and merge in the `script-src 'unsafe-eval'` and `connect-src` values from `public/_headers` rather than running two conflicting policies.

 ## Typography